SPCAF comes with a client application that can be used to run an analysis of WSP files or apps.

 To run a SharePoint code analysis, either drag your files or folders into the circle or click the + button and choose to "Add Files" or "Add Folders" to select them from the file system.

-The next screen permits you to choose the output type of the report which can be PDF, DOCx and VS Dependency Graph as well as the default HTML, tag the outputs you desire.
+The next screen permits you to choose the output type of the report which can be PDF, DOCx and VS Dependency Graph, tag the outputs you desire.
 Clicking on the settings allows you to choose from one of the preset Analysis Rulesets or load a custom one.

 Start the Analysis